Pencils0101001101001010/captivity-full-stack/app/(vendor)/vendor.md

 [x] Dynamic Pricing is not working on the create product form

-[] The order table only filters one order at a time.
+[x] The order table only filters one order at a time.

-[] The order fiter dont filter the vendor_website/customer orders
+[] The order filter dont filter the vendor_website/customer orders only the vendor orders